Skip to main content

 Unity Catalog functionshttps://<workspace-hostname>/api/2.0/mcp/functions/{catalog}/{schema}

-Create a Databricks personal access token
+Create a Databricks OAuth application

-2. Select Settings from the dropdown menu
+2. Select Settings in the left navigation

-For detailed instructions, see Databricks personal access tokens documentation.
+For detailed instructions, see Databricks OAuth documentation.

 Configure the connector in AI Studio